commercelayer/commercelayer-js-auth/packages/js-auth/README.md

 /**
  * Authenticate a customer using their email and password, or
- * though the JWT Bearer flow.
+ * though the JWT bearer flow.
  */
 const customerCredentials = await authenticate('password', {
   clientId: 'your-client-id',